-The notion of attitude holder as potential antecedent for exempt anaphors (cf. bearer-of-attitude in Giorgi 2006) merges and replaces Sells' (1987:457) notions of Source ('one who is the intentional agent of the communication') and Self ('one whose mental state or attitude the content of the proposition describes').
-It is more adequate because attitude holders independently form a natural class and because it makes better predictions about exemption: first, subjects of verbs of saying behave like subjects of verbs of mental attitude as antecedents of (French) exempt anaphors (cf. (18) and (22)) so it seems unnecessary to distinguish between Source and Self; onversely, a Source, when it is not an attitude holder, does not behave as a logophoric center (at least in French), as shown in (24).
+natural class and because it makes better predictions about exemption: first, subjects of verbs of saying behave like subjects of verbs of mental attitude as antecedents of (French) exempt anaphors (cf. (18) and (22)) so it seems unnecessary to distinguish between Source and Self;19 conversely, a Source, when it is not an attitude holder, does not license logophoric exemption (at least in French), as shown in (24).

 - (24) a.
 Irène tient de Paul_i qu'hier, plusieurs journaux ont parlé [du vantard]i.
-'Irene was informed by Paul_i that yesterday, the newspapers talked about [the braggart]i.' - b.
+'Irene was informed by Paul_i that yesterday, several newspapers talked about [the braggart]i.' - b.
 Irène tient de Paul_i qu'hier, plusieurs journaux ont parlé de lui_i-(même).
-'Irene was informed by Paul_i that yesterday, the newspapers talked about him_i(self).'
+'Irene was informed by Paul_i that yesterday, several newspapers talked about him_i(self).'

-Finally, the notion of attitude holder also includes centers of Free Indirect Discourse (FID), which are introduced by specific discourse conditions (see Banfield 1982, Schlenker
+Finally, the notion of attitude holder also includes centers of Free Indirect Discourse (FID), which are introduced by specific discourse conditions (see Banfield 1982, Schlenker 2004, Sharvit 2008, Eckardt 2014, i.a.).
+The epithet test shows that such centers can also serve as antecedents of exempt anaphors.